What is Electron Shielding

 Electron Shielding and Ionization Energy

 It is challenging to calculate the magnitude of electron shielding.
-For this reason, the effective nuclear charge is used.
+For this reason, an effective nuclear charge is used.

 Electron Shielding and Atomic Orbital